datacamp/authoring/docs/courses/exercises/normal-exercise.md

 # NormalExercise
+An interactive exercise, where the student is expected to submit code based on the assignment and instructions provided.
+The student’s submission is compared to the ideal solution with DataCamp’s autograder and appropriate feedback is generated.

 A `NormalExercise` shows the exercise and instructions on the left, editor top right, and console bottom right.
 The code is executed in two processes/environments, so that you can easily compare objects in them in the submission correctness tests.

 [![img](/images/NormalExercise.png)](https://campus.datacamp.com/courses/free-introduction-to-r/chapter-1-intro-to-basics-1?ex=3)

-A `NormalExercise` is a traditional interactive exercise, where the student is expected to write code.
 Additional information regarding the exercise or the data set that is used is stated in the `assignment` part; the actual tasks the student has to solve through code are outlined in the `instructions`.
 Behind the scenes, the workspace is prepared for the student’s actions using the `pre_exercise_code`.
 The student starts to code in the editor that is initialized with the `sample_code`.
 When the student is not able to solve the exercise, he or she can refer to the `hint` or, ultimately, can peek at the `solution`.
 Every time the student hits the ‘Submit Code’ button, his or her code is checked for correctness using the submission correctness testing code (`sct`).
 This SCT generates a feedback message that depends on the input of the student.

 | Block                | Description                                                               |
 |:---------------------|:--------------------------------------------------------------------------|